 For big shows (Harry Potter, DreamWorks, John Williams) sometimes several versions of maps will have to be tried before settling on the final version.
-I try to talk to the production manager to see if she intends to put percussion stage left, in which case, I would reverse things so the bass drum is central.
+I love being stage left; this puts us closer to the basses, low brass and trumpets, and woodwinds.
 Sometimes percussion and timpani are in the back row center, and this also changes how I think about positioning things.
 Often, I confer with the timpanist over the best plan.

 If a drum set is used in a pops show, sometimes it could be situated near the percussion but as central as possible, beside the timpani.
 However if there is a bass player hired, often kit and bass are planted in front of the brass, stage left.
 In this case, if there is any doubling that the kit player must do, I make sure they have all the instruments they need, so they don’t have to travel to our side to play something (Fig. 6).
 Having a monitor to hear the kit can solve sound delay issues and improve ensemble.